OCI Photo Requirements 2026: Complete Specifications and Upload Guide

 Background Requirements

-This is a strict requirement.
 Common reasons for background-related rejections:

 - Shadows: Standing too close to the wall creates body shadows on the background.
 Stand at least 1 meter (3 feet) from the wall.